postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 <img alt="Share environment" src="https://assets.postman.com/postman-docs/share-env-manage-v8.jpg" width="600px"/>

-Select the workspace you want to share to, and choose whether you also want to remove the element from its current workspace.
+Select the workspace you want to share to, and choose if you also want to remove the element from its current workspace.
 Click __Share__.

 <img alt="Share environment to workspace" src="https://assets.postman.com/postman-docs/share-environment-to-selected-workspace-v8.jpg" width="600px"/>

 ## Removing elements from a workspace

 When you remove an element from a workspace, it is no longer visible in that particular workspace.
-The element is still available in any other workspace where it has been added.
+The element is still available in anify other workspace where it has been added.

 > If you remove a collection from a workspace and are unable to locate it, you can recover it navigating to your [team collections](https://go.postman.co/team/elements?type=collection), or, if the collection was never shared, by navigating to your [personal collections](https://go.postman.co/me/collections).
 From there, you'll be able to re-share the item to the correct workspace.